 - Or you do something, start planning for and executing your Strategic Retire Early Plan now so you have the option.
-Even if you really like what you are doing today, you can’t know how you will feel about it 10 years from now.
-What about just 5 years from now?
+Even if you really like what you are doing today, you can’t know how you will feel about it 5 or 10 years from now.
 Your passion and enthusiasm for your career can change and layoffs are now a business norm.
-Why not plan for and prepare for early retirement now so that if you decide to retire early to a passion-driven mindset and the “retire early and often” lifestyle you will have the option to do it.
+Why not plan for and prepare for financial independence and early retirement now so that if you decide to retire early to a passion-driven mindset and the “retire early and often” lifestyle you will have the option to do it.

 So it’s all on the table.
 You don’t know me, a self-proclaimed Leisure Freak who successfully pulled off early retirement in 2009 at the age of 51 and has loved every minute of this freedom and lifestyle.
-But if anything I have done and wrote about here resonates within you then there is nothing better than the goal of early retirement and a passion-driven life for you to pursue.
+However if anything I have done and wrote about here resonates within you then there is nothing better than the goal of financial independence and early retirement living a passion-driven life for you to pursue.

 Thanks for Stopping by Leisure Freak.